ezsystems/commerce-documentation/docs/cookbook/assets/assetservice.md

 ## Configuration

-The assets configuration is stored in **silver.eshop.yml**

 !!! note "separator"

-    Please notice that the '**separator**' is not required, but you can specify it, if you want to use custom one.
-By default '\_' is used.
+    The `separator` key is not required, but you can specify it if you want to use acustom separator.
+    By default `_` is used.

-??? note "~EshopBundle/Resources/config/silver.eshop.yml"
+??? note "EshopBundle/Resources/config/silver.eshop.yml"

-    ```
+    ``` yaml
     parameters:
         silver_eshop.default.catalog_factory.assets: